HOW TO: Getting the square root in calculated dimensions

 written: 02/23/2010

-We've heard from a couple customers who noticed you can get the exponent of a particular number in a calculated dimension, but that there is no square root function.
+We've heard from customers who noticed that you can get the exponent of a particular number in a calculated dimension but that there is no square root function.

 For instance, let's say you have "Dimension 1" and the nominal is 9 +/-.5.
 You then want to create a calculated dimension called "Dim 2" which takes the square root of "Dimension 1".